minneapolisdan/ndsu-ag/pages/content-types.md

 ### Out of scope for now?

-These are all items that were unknown prior to our initial discovery and our initial proposal; we are willing to discuss as needed but given overall project scope, budget, and timeline feel these are best left for a phase two.
+These are all items that were unknown prior to our initial discovery and our initial proposal.
+We are willing to discuss as needed but given overall project scope, budget, and timeline, these may be best left for a phase two.

 * Worksheets/checklists
 * Quizzes